Website Ad Revenue: Benchmark Revenue Metrics Based on Session Volume

 The Playwire team has gathered this information through years of helping publishers and content creators maximize their ad revenue.
 We know what we're doing and can get your revenue where you want it to be.
 Contact us to learn more!

-Pageviews vs. Sessions
+Using Pageviews vs. Sessions for website ad revenue metrics

 To be clear, both pageviews and sessions over a specific period provide important information about your overall website traffic and can inform the prices you set for your digital ad space.